 In circumstances where these fence panels might be able to terminate next to a shipping container or some other containerised unit, such as a containerised generator, you can easily create a solid mounting point that the final fence panel can clip to and close off the gap.

-Three different sizes of palm railing style clamp in our shop allow you to clamp a vertical steel or aluminium tube vertically up the side of a container.
+Three different sizes of vertical tube clamps in our shop allow you to attach a vertical steel or aluminium tube vertically up the side of a container.
 In this case, the 38mm tube of the fence panels is exactly halfway between two sizes of tube clamp; 42mm and 34mm diameter.
 We have tried with both, and find that the fence panel clips work better with the larger size of 42mm tube.

 InstructionsYou will need:

 - 2x Domino Clamps

 - 2x 42mm vertical tube clamp fittings.* (at least one of these needs to be NOT BORED THROUGH)

 - 4x M12 x 25mm bolts *